Interface DeltaType<V,D>

 Each implementation specifies a value type and a delta

 type.
-Two values, oldValue
+Two values, oldValue and newValue, can be compared

-to produce a delta.
+using diff(Object, Object) to produce a delta.
 The delta can be

-later applied to oldValue
+later applied to oldValue to re-create newValue using

-apply(Object, Object)
+apply(Object, Object).

-Delta types should provide a string representation
+Delta types should provide a string representation.

-is optional for delta types.
+Equality is optional for delta types.
 The delta

 type implementations used by Diffusion-provided data types implement both.